garrandall/popular-music-data/tracks/be-here-raphael-saadiq-d-angelo.md

 Oh, oh, oh, oh, yeah
 You should be here
 Oh...oh...oh (yeah, yeah, yeah)
-Ooh, girl, i wish you were here
+Oh, girl, I wish you were here
 Oh...oh...oh (yeah, yeah, yeah)
 I wish you were here with me, baby
 Girl, I wish you were here